Sanglorian/orcus/Orcus Monsters - current.md

 > **Initiative:** +14; **Speed:** 8, fly 18
 > **AC:** 26; **Fort:** 23, **Ref:** 25, **Will:** 24
 > **HP:** 84, **Staggered:** 42
 > *Sulfurous Smoke aura 3* Lightly obscured.
-Creatures that begin their turn in the aura are rattled until they leave the aura.
-The nightmare can see through its own aura.
+Enemies that begin their turn in the aura are rattled until they leave the aura.
+The nightmare and its rider can see through its aura.
 >
 > ‡	**Hoof** (standard, at-will)
 > +17 vs AC; 3d8+6 fire damage.